Cyberguru1/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 8. Your file should be max 3 lines

 ### **[12.
 Roman to Integer](https://github.com/Cyberguru1/alx-higher_level_programming/blob/main/0x04-python-more_data_structures/12-roman_to_int.py)**

-mandatory
-Technical interview preparation:
+> **Technical interview preparation:**

-You are not allowed to google anything
+1. You are not allowed to google anything
-Whiteboard first
+2. Whiteboard first
-Create a function def roman_to_int(roman_string): that converts a Roman numeral to an integer.
+3. Create a function def roman_to_int(roman_string): that converts a Roman numeral to an integer.
+4.

-You can assume the number will be between 1 to 3999. def roman_to_int(roman_string) must return an integer If the roman_string is not a string or None, return 0
+5. You can assume the number will be between 1 to 3999.
+6. def roman_to_int(roman_string) must return an integer
+7. If the roman_string is not a string or None, return 0